afrokayie/audacity-documentation/docs/how-to-guides.md

 ## Tokenizing a Truck
 - Each truck is legally wrapped in an SPV (Special Purpose Vehicle)
-- An ERC-20 token represents fractional ownership in the poo
+- An ERC-20 token represents fractional ownership in the pool

 ## Capital Pooling
 - Investors stake USDC to co-purchase trucks